Admissions Page Navigation

 Undergraduate Application Procedures

 Prospective students applying for part-time or full-time undergraduate programs of study in day or evening classes must file a complete undergraduate application during the filing period.
 The $55 nonrefundable application fee should be submitted in the form of an e-check or credit card.
+Money orders payable to “CSU, Chico” should be delivered to the Office of Admissions.
 Application fees may not be transferred or used to apply to another term.
 An alternate major may be indicated on the application but applicants should list as an alternate campus only a CSU campus that also offers the major.
 Generally, an alternate major will be considered at the first choice campus before an application is redirected to an alternate choice campus.
 An electronic CSU undergraduate application is available on the Web at http://www.csuchico.edu/admissions/.
 If you are applying for admission as a graduate student, see http://www.csuchico.edu/graduatestudies/index.shtml.

 CSU, Chico advises prospective students that they must supply complete and accurate information on the application for admission, residence questionnaire, and financial aid forms.
 Further, applicants must submit authentic and official transcripts of all previous academic work attempted by the established deadline.
 Failure to file complete, accurate, and authentic application documents may result in denial of admission, cancellation of academic credit, suspension, or expulsion (Section 41301, Article 1.1, Title 5, California Code of Regulations).